One menu to control them all

 Use the new component build for the global web library

-Then like most things, I started by questioning everything.
+Then, like most things, I started by questioning everything.
 Even more than I already have.

 I asked PM, asked design, asked engineering.